Craig Fallon: Career

 His first main coach was Bill Kelly.
-Fallon later competed with his coach Fitzroy Davis.
+At aged 14, Fallon moved to the Hardy Spicer Judo Club in Birmingham, who he represented for the remainder of his career with his coach Fitzroy Davis.
 In 2002, he won the gold medal in the under 60kg category at the 2002 Commonwealth Games in Manchester.

 In September 2005, Fallon won the -60 kg weight class at the World Judo Championships in Cairo, beating Ludwig Paischer in the final.
 He became only the third British male to win a world title, following Neil Adams in 1981 and Graeme Randall in 1999.
 The following year in 2006, he went on to become European champion in Tampere, Finland in the -60 kg weight category beating Armen Nazaryan in the final.
 He is only the second male British judoka besides Neil Adams to simultaneously hold both a World and European title.

 On 22 September 2007, Fallon went on to win The 2007 Men's World Cup in the -60 kg at the NIA Arena in Birmingham, he was the only Brit to win a medal at the Olympic ranking event.
 In 2011 Fallon won his third title at the British Judo Championships, having previously won in 2002 and 2008.

 In 2012, the former Wolverhampton Judo Club ace was inducted into the Wolverhampton Sporting Hall of Fame.

 In 2017, Fallon signed a contract as head coach of the Federal Judo Association of Vorarlberg, Austria.
 In 2019, Fallon made the move to Welsh Judo Association to become Head of Coaching.